kadense/kadense/README.md

 ## Trusted Research Environments using KADENSE
 KADENSE is capable of providing a gateway for trusted research environments using a hybrid containerised solutions and VDI estate.

-### Jupyternetes
-Jupyternetes is part of the KADENSE ecosystem and allows users of the solution to provision dynamic compute resources in an isolated workspace environment.
-Users in one workspace cannot share data with those in another workspace without Data Contracts being issued and approved within the solution.